-Trichobezoars, which can weigh several kilograms, most commonly occur in young females with psychiatric disorders who chew and swallow their own hair.
+Trichobezoars most commonly occur in young females with psychiatric disorders who chew and swallow their own hair.

 Gastric bezoars are usually asymptomatic.
 When symptoms are present, the most common include postprandial fullness, abdominal pain, nausea, vomiting, anorexia, and weight loss.

 Ileus Ileus Ileus is a temporary arrest of intestinal peristalsis.
 It occurs most commonly after abdominal surgery, particularly when the intestines have been manipulated.
 Symptoms are nausea, vomiting... read more and intestinal obstruction Intestinal Obstruction Intestinal obstruction is significant mechanical impairment or complete arrest of the passage of contents through the intestine due to pathology that causes blockage of the bowel.
 Symptoms include... read more